Saifahmedprogrminlocallang/Programinlocallang/README.md

 pickala pickala ping ping - pickala pickala ping -

+made it with my heart and soul. ..-..

+may contain some mistakes, i have written the code and am uploading the source code images.

 # Programinlocallang
 A Java project to program in local language.
 This project contains the source code.